Skip to main content

 More than 30 countries have signed on to a declaration to triple the world’s nuclear energy capacity by 2050, an effort led in part by the World Nuclear Association—an organization whose director general, Sama Bilbao y León (MS ’96, PhD ’99), is a UW-Madison nuclear engineering alumna.

-Our faculty are leveraging technologies such as machine learning, 3D printing and gamma ray spectrometry to ensure the safety of traditional fission reactors and to develop the materials needed for next-generation reactors.
+Our faculty is developing technologies such as machine learning, 3D printing and advanced nuclear diagnostics to ensure the safety of traditional fission reactors and to develop the advanced materials and manufacturing needed for next-generation reactors.

-They’re also investigating microreactors as economical, efficient power sources, exploring ways to integrate nuclear with renewable energy technologies like solar, and devising energy policy ideas for implementing an array of power sources.
-The optimal energy lineup will almost certainly include new fission reactors to supplement the nearly 100 currently in operation across the country.
+They’re also investigating microreactors as economical, efficient power sources, exploring ways to integrate nuclear with renewable energy technologies like solar, and devising energy policy ideas for implementing an array of energy sources.
+The optimal energy lineup will almost certainly include new fission reactors for “baseload” power to supplement the nearly 100 currently in operation across the country.

 U.S. Department of Energy distinguished early career program award winner